fundamentals Office 365 Tips and Tricks

 They do, however, likely know that in theory, there are controls and expectations for how they are supposed to leverage the tools.
 But a decision to avoid making decisions is a lot easier to make, so because of this analysis paralysis, they choose non-action.

-What are the consequences of low adoption?
+What are the consequences of low Microsoft adoption?

-When talking about the consequences of low adoption, we are not only referring to people across your organization not using the Microsoft 365 tools at all – we are also considering that people may be using them, but either incorrectly, inconsistently, or not to the full capacity.
+When talking about the consequences of low Microsoft adoption, we are not only referring to people across your organization not using the Microsoft 365 tools at all – we are also considering that people may be using them, but either incorrectly, inconsistently, or not to the full capacity.

 Low productivity & morale